···

 Stuck on Replay

-Rumination disguises itself as thinking — but it's a different kind of loop.
+The replay disguises itself as productive thinking — but the results tell a different story.

 The Endless Rewind

 You go back to the same moment again and again.
 What you said, what they said, what you should have done.
 Each replay feels like it might finally produce an answer — but it never does.
-You're reviewing without resolving, and each pass makes the groove deeper.
+You're reviewing without resolving, and each pass deepens the groove.

 Searching for Why

 "Why did this happen?
-What's wrong with me?
-Why can't I get over this?"
-The questions feel important but they have no satisfying answers.
-The search for "why" keeps you circling the same drain without ever reaching the bottom.
+What's wrong with me?"
+The questions feel important but have no satisfying answers.
+The search for "why" keeps you circling without ever reaching solid ground.

-Unlike real reflection, rumination leaves you feeling heavier, not lighter.
-Each pass doesn't bring insight — it brings more frustration, more self-criticism, more distress.
-The thinking that was supposed to help is actually making things worse.
+Unlike genuine reflection, this leaves you heavier, not lighter.
+Each pass doesn't bring insight — it brings more frustration, more self-criticism.
+The thinking that was supposed to help is actually compounding the weight.

-If the loop is running right now, sometimes the best thing to do is get it out of your head — somewhere you can look at it instead of being trapped inside it.
+If the loop is running right now, you can start right here — just get it out of my head for free, instantly, and look at it instead of being trapped inside it.

 Name It